alexanderlappe/LevyFlightHarborSeals/README.md

 ### Code

 #### Cloning And Opening The Repo
 The script levy_flight_analysis.R outputs the relevant findings of the data analysis.
-After cloning the repo, open this script in RStudio.
-The code has not been tested on other IDEs, and it is possible that issues with the working directory arise if not opened in RStudio.
+After cloning the repo, please open this script in RStudio if possible.
+The code has not been tested on other IDEs and it is possible that issues with the working directory arise if not opened in RStudio.

 #### Preparing The Analysis Settings